oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/DiscoveryServer.md

 In summary, the `DiscoveryServer` class is responsible for discovering and maintaining a list of brokers in the `oxygenium` peer-to-peer network.
 It implements a variant of the Kademlia protocol and uses UDP to communicate with peers.
 The `DiscoveryServer` class has methods to handle different types of messages and payloads and schedules scans to discover new peers.
 ## Questions:
  1. What is the purpose of this code?
-- This code is a part of the Alephium project and implements a variant of the Kademlia protocol for peer discovery in a P2P network.
+- This code is a part of the Oxygenium project and implements a variant of the Kademlia protocol for peer discovery in a P2P network.

 2. What are the main components of this code?
 - The main components of this code include the `DiscoveryServer` class, which implements the Kademlia protocol, and several case classes and traits that define the messages and events used by the protocol.